scalyr/logstash-output-scalyr/README.md

 ---

-- If true, nested values will be flattened (which changes keys to delimiter-separated concatenation of all nested keys).
+- If true, nested values will be flattened (which changes keys to underscore-separated concatenation of all nested keys).

 `config :flatten_nested_values, :validate => :boolean, :default => false`